uio-ccse/computational-essay-showroom/_build/essays/exercises/FallingThroughTheEarth/FallingThroughTheEarth-Solution.md

 ---
 redirect_from:
-  - "essays/exercises/fallingthroughtheearth/fallingthroughtheearth"
+  - "essays/exercises/fallingthroughtheearth/fallingthroughtheearth-solution"
-interact_link: content/essays/exercises/FallingThroughTheEarth/FallingThroughTheEarth.ipynb
+interact_link: content/essays/exercises/FallingThroughTheEarth/FallingThroughTheEarth-Solution.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'How long would it take to fall through the Earth?'
+title: 'Falling through the Earth - Example Solution'
 prev_page:
-  url: /index
+  url: /essays/exercises/FallingThroughTheEarth/FallingThroughTheEarth
-  title: 'Exercise Sets'
+  title: 'How long would it take to fall through the Earth?'
 next_page:
-  url: /essays/exercises/FallingThroughTheEarth/FallingThroughTheEarth-Solution
+  url:
-  title: 'Falling through the Earth - Example Solution'
+  title: ''
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---